 Keywords : grenade M1 Garand carbine M1911 pistol ammunition Japanese sword water tank Peleliu

 Exhausted after three days of hard fighting on Peleliu with multiple wounds, Frank Pomroy finds himself separated from his unit.
 He runs into a Japanese patrol and then is almost killed by his own men.

 Frank Pomroy recounts his exploits upon arriving at Guadalcanal on the USS George F. Elliot, his numerous brushes with death on that ship, and witnessing firsthand the Allied defeat at the Battle of Savo Island.

 In the marshes of Peleliu, Frank Pomroy has a face to face encounter with a Japanese soldier where neither man comes out unscathed.

 Frank Pomroy recalls having to leave his commanding officer, Lt.
 Fournier, behind, to hold a position by himself, as Frank tries to escape with a badly wounded leg.

 After the severe damage to the USS George F. Elliot, Frank Pomroy and a few other men try to survive in the shark infested waters of the South Pacific.

-On October 13, 1942, Frank Pomroy and his unit try to survive a Japanese bombing run on an airport on the island of Guadalcanal.
+In September 1942 (date corrected from re-telling), Frank Pomroy and his unit try to survive a Japanese bombing run on an airport on the island of Guadalcanal.

 Frank Pomroy recounts the injury of friend and fellow Marine, Ben Coffee, while in combat on Peleliu.